Last updated on August 28th, 2023

-Meet Andrea Valeria, a vlogger, digital nomad and bonafide inspiration to #overdoseintravel.
-Welcome to “Life by design”.
-This Discovery Sessions interview series probes prominent voices for their life design, entrepreneurship and travel ideas to inspire readers just like you.
+Meet Andrea Valeria, a vlogger, digital nomad, and remote work specialist.
+Welcome to “Life by Design”.
+This Discovery Sessions interview series probes inspiring individuals who work online and travel, and people designing their lives around freedom to inspire readers just like you.

-Andrea Valeria is Panameña by nationality and a world citizen by heart.
-On her website itsatravelod.com, she shares thoughtful insight into the pearls and perils of digital nomadism, as well as useful tips to monetise your side hustle.
+Andrea Valeria is Panamanian by nationality and a world citizen by heart.
+On her website itsatravelod.com, she shares thoughtful insight into the pearls and perils of digital nomadism, as well as useful tips to monetize your side hustles and find remote jobs.
 I have lost countless hours glued to her Facebook videos and Instagram stories (she’s got quite the knack for those cheeky captions).

-Andrea and her lighthearted musings have been featured on Forbes, Expedia, and just about every other “successful young people travelling the world and getting paid for it” list.
+Andrea and her lighthearted musings have been featured on Forbes, Expedia, and just about every other list of successful people traveling the world and getting paid for it.
 If you haven’t seen one of her videos yet, what are you waiting for?

 I’ve decided to specifically highlight Andrea’s efforts purely because she was one of the premier faces in the remote working landscape who inspired me to overhaul my lifestyle.
-Through her various social channels, she visually depicts the possibility to get paid to do what you love, no matter how outside the box it may be.
-She also always seems to be somewhere warm which is certainly my kind of lifestyle.
+Through her various social channels, she visually depicts the possibility of getting paid to do what you love, no matter how outside the box it may be.
+She also always seems to be somewhere warm, which is certainly my kind of lifestyle.
+Read on for Andrea Valeria’s perils of wisdom.

 Rosie Bell: Where in the world do you currently call home (if anywhere)?